 The annual application and implementation trainings provided by DEHCR have aligned with community needs for infrastructure upgrades.
-An opportunity exists to emphasize additional planning and CDBG-ED funding availability with community stakeholders during the training programs.
+An opportunity exists to emphasize additional CDBG-PLNG and CDBG-ED funding availability with community stakeholders during the training programs.
 DEHCR also has identified the need for additional marketing throughout the state to utilize available funds and meet program goals.

-The use of CDBG-H funds as no-interest loans assists low- to moderate-income households to addresses structural needs they might not otherwise be able to afford, and meets priorities of serving both rental units and owner-occupied units.
+The use of CDBG-H funds as no-interest loans assists low- to moderate-income households to address structural needs they might not otherwise be able to afford, and meets priorities of serving both rental units and owner-occupied units.
 The program requires a pre- and post-construction inspection to guarantee finished projects meet safe and sanitary guidelines, particularly in the area of lead-safe rehabilitations, which is identified as a program priority.

-CDBG-SOAR assisted 54 people, the majority of whom were homeless, in applying for SSI/SSDI to ensure they can afford housing.
+CDBG-SOAR assisted 258 people, the majority of whom were homeless, in applying for SSI/SSDI to ensure they can afford housing.

-The state uses about 42 percent of HOME funding to provide affordable housing for single families throughout Wisconsin.
-Funding is distributed by regions; 42 percent is for homebuyer down payment assistance and 58 percent is for owner occupied housing rehabilitation.
+The state uses about 45 percent of HOME funding to provide affordable housing for single families throughout Wisconsin.
+Funding is distributed by regions; 58 percent is for homebuyer down payment assistance and 42 percent is for owner occupied housing rehabilitation.
 To meet the goals and objectives, contracts are awarded on a competitive basis to non-profit organizations and local units of government statewide.
 Each grantee is then monitored annually to ensure all HOME requirements are being followed correctly.

 HOME-RHD continues to provide much needed affordable rental housing.
+Program provides critical housing opportunities for extremely low-income individuals and families as well as low to moderate income families and individuals.

-HOME-TBRA target populations are restricted to chronically homeless individuals/families, homeless individuals/families with a disability, individuals/families with a disability who are at risk of homelessness, and other special needs as designated by the local continuum of care (CoC) and outlined in a specific grant application.
-As a result, the overwhelming majority of HOME-TBRA participants are homeless or at risk of homelessness.
+HOME-TBRA target populations in 2017 were chronically homeless individuals and families, homeless individuals and families with a disability, individuals and families with a disability who are at risk of homelessness, and other special needs as designated by the local Continuum of Care (CoC) and outlined in a specific grant application.
+As a result, the majority of HOME-TBRA participants are homeless or at risk of homelessness.
 HOME-TBRA grantees are required to affirmatively market their HOME-TBRA programs to all qualifying members of their target populations, which necessarily include people who are homeless or at risk of homelessness.
 They are also required to identify those target populations least likely to apply for HOME-TBRA, and determine what special outreach activities will ensure they are fully informed about HOME-TBRA.